clementgallet/libTAS/docs/guides/lua.md

 The old callback method consists on defining functions with specific names above, which will be called at specific moments during the game execution.

-#### onStartup

-Called when the game has started, before the end of the first frame.

-#### onInput

-Called when input for the current frame is decided.
-Change the movie input if in recording mode.
-Not called when movie is in playback mode.

-#### onFrame

-Called just as the current frame has completed.
-All runtime functions must be executed here if you want them to be executed on the current frame.

-#### onPaint

-Called at the end of the frame before the screen rendering is performed.
-All Gui functions must be executed inside this callback.
-To include Lua draws in encodes, `Video > OSD > OSD on video encode` can be checked.

 ### Examples

 #### Hello world